OpenEvalProject/evals/manuscripts/elife-65331/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/65331/elife-65331-fig1-v1.jpg)

 **Figure 1.:** (A) Schematic of the yeast core cleavage and polyadenylation machinery and their interactions with the nascent mRNA strand.
 Cleavage and polyadenylation factor (CPF), Cleavage factor IA (CFIA) and Cleavage factor IB (CFIB) are involved in canonical 3’ end formation whereas the Nrd1-Nab3-Sen1 (NNS) complex represents an alternative cleavage pathway utilised by snRNAs, snoRNAs, CUTs and some mRNAs.
 (B) Yeast strains, as indicated, were serially diluted 10-fold onto YPAD rich media plates and grown at 25°C or 37°C for 2 days.
 (C) Integrative Genomics Viewer (IGV) (Robinson et al., 2011) representation of PAT-seq reads aligned to the 3’ end of the SUB2 gene.
 Indicated yeast strains were grown at 25°C until OD600 0.6 then switched to 37°C for 1 hr.
 Peaks indicate nucleotide depth of coverage by sequencing reads and data ranges for each sample are shown on the left.
 The ratio of these peaks is used to calculate 3’ end shifts.
 Schematic of 3’ UTR length for each peak is shown below.
 (D) Global 3’ end shift effects of genes observed in mutants of the indicated 3’ end processing factor subunits.
 Values are relative to the wild-type strain W303 at 37°C using PAT-seq data.
 Each dot corresponds to one gene.
 A positive effect size indicates a general lengthening of the 3’ UTR in the mutant relative to the wild-type, whereas a negative effect size indicates shifts towards shorter 3’ UTRs.
 Grey dots are the estimated effect size.
 Where this is significant, a corresponding dot shows the ‘confect’, a confident inner bound of this effect size (FDR < 0.05) found using the Limma and TopConfects R packages.
 Red indicates significant lengthening in the mutant whereas blue indicates significant shortening.
 The total number of detected genes (grey dots) and the number of significant shifts (red and blue dots) are indicated for each strain.
 Log2(RPM) is the logarithmic average number of reads per million.
-Data is representative of two biological replicates and is available in the Figure 1—source data 1.Figure 1—source data 1.The full list of genes undergoing APA in the 3’end processing mutant allele PAT-assay experiment and their effect size and confect values.
+Data is representative of two biological replicates and is available in the Figure 1—source data 1.

 The 3’ end processing signals involved in cleavage site recognition in yeast are generally more divergent than their mammalian counterparts and lack strong consensus sequences (Graber et al., 1999).
 However, in S. cerevisiae, four main sequence elements are associated with cleavage site positioning.
 Firstly, there is an A-rich positioning element (PE) located 10–30 nucleotides upstream of the cleavage site (Tian and Graber, 2012).
 This is the equivalent of the mammalian polyadenylation signal (PAS) and has the same optimal sequence of AAUAAA though this motif is less conserved in yeast (Zhao et al., 1999).
 Secondly, a UA-rich efficiency element (EE) occurs upstream of the PE sequence.
 The optimal sequence for the EE is UAUAUA and is generally found 25–40 nucleotides away from the cleavage site (Tian and Graber, 2012).
 This sequence is not required for cleavage but improves the efficiency of the reaction and is important in site selection (Guo and Sherman, 1996).
 Lastly, U-rich elements exist either downstream (DUE) or upstream (UUE) of the cleavage site.
 Recombinant Yth1, Ydh1/Cft2, and Yhh1/Cft1 (all CPF subunits) as well as purified CPF interact with these U-rich elements (Barabino et al., 2000; Dichtl and Keller, 2001; Dichtl et al., 2002b) and mutation of these elements can result in reduced cleavage activity (Dichtl and Keller, 2001).
 Hrp1/Nab4, the sole CFIB subunit, interacts with the EE (Kessler et al., 1997; Chen and Hyman, 1998; Valentini et al., 1999).
 Rna15 (a CFIA subunit) has been found to interact with the PE motif in vitro (Gross and Moore, 2001), whereas in vivo mapping of factors on the nascent transcript suggested that binding of CFIA occurs downstream of the cleavage site (Baejen et al., 2014) similar to the CstF complex in the mammalian system (Chan et al., 2011; Mandel et al., 2008; Martin et al., 2012).
 Thus, the overall assembly of the 3’ end formation machinery on the pre-mRNA substrate appears to be conserved between yeast and human (Baejen et al., 2014).